By Myprotein Writer Alex Simpson

 Here’s a more detailed look at this weird and wonderful flour.

-Derived from teff, a grass which is native to Ethiopia, it is the seed that contains much of the nutrition, and it can either be cooked in grain form, or it can be milled and made into flour, which is what we’ll be focusing on today.
+Derived from teff, a grass which is native to Ethiopia, it is the seed that contains much of the nutrition, and it can either be cooked in grain form, or it can be milled and made into flour.

 Teff grains are very fine and are roughly the same size as poppy seeds.
 What’s more, they come in many colours, including: white, dark brown, and even red.
 It thrives in difficult climates, which is one of the reasons why experts believe that it is considered so nutritious.

-Teff flour contains natural goodness that the human body absolutely adores, including: dietary fiber, protein and calcium.
+Teff flour contains natural goodness that the human body absolutely adores, including: dietary fibre, protein and calcium.

 One great benefit of teff flour is the fact that it is naturally high in protein, making it a fantastic protein alternative for vegans and vegetarians.